antipetrov/link_short/README.md

 1. To make this all extendable, `shard_id` is baked into every short code.
 This should allow several backends with differtent shard_id (shard_id is set in config for each backend) and separate databases to store more codes and handle more traffic.
 This would require some additions to routing logic - short codes from another shard should be redirected to other backend.
 Probably this would require some separate routing backends in front of this one on the same codebase.
 2. Stat-events need to be cleaned-up - for now itcan be done with `cli.py stat-cleanup` with old-fashioned crontab.
 There may be a more elegant way to do it.
 3. Changing short-code-generation parameters in config is dangerous - with existing db old codes will not be decoded.
 Might be a good idea to store short codes in database for manual recovery in disaster.
+4. Logging is required.
+5. Tests are too basic now.
+Need more unittests.

 ## Requirements